paulhontz/saint/README.md

 Saint comes with a built-in file manager.

-Simply let Saint know the full path to folder and it will turn a class into a fully fledged file manager
+Simply let Saint know the full path to folder and it will turn a class into a fully-fledged file manager

     class FileManager